 - to protect Europe’s assets by tackling cybersecurity challenges — including a blueprint for rapid emergency responses in case of a large scale cyber incident.

 At a regional level, over EUR 20 billion of funding has been made available through the European Regional Development Fund (ERDF) and cohesion fund for ICT investments during the period 2014-2020.
-These investments are principally designed to support the European Commission’s action to create a digital single market.
 The ERDF prioritises: extending broadband deployment and the roll-out of high-speed networks; developing ICT products and services and e-commerce; strengthening ICT applications for e-government, e-learning, e-inclusion, e-culture and e-health.
-As a result of regional funding initiatives, over 5 million additional people have been connected to broadband and more than 20 thousand ICT projects have received ERDF support.

 - ICT usage in households and by individuals (t_isoc_i)